61 Introduction to Advanced Computational Methods

 Total Structure Mesh Generation

 Creating a mesh for complex problems, such as a complete wing or airplane structure, involves several steps.
-First, the geometry of the structure is carefully defined.
+First, the structure’s geometry is carefully defined.
 The appropriate type of finite element (e.g., rectangular, triangular, tetrahedral, hexahedral) is then selected, and the geometry is discretized into these finite elements.
-The mesh is refined, especially in stress concentration areas, such as between the wing and the fuselage or around engine intakes, as shown in the figure below.
-The mesh quality is checked to ensure accurate results, and boundary conditions and loads are applied.
-Finally, the mesh is exported for use in FEM simulations.
+The mesh is refined, particularly in areas of stress concentration, such as the wing-fuselage junction, attachment fittings, cutouts, and other regions with abrupt geometric changes, as illustrated in Figure 26.
+The mesh quality is verified to ensure accurate results, and boundary conditions and loads are applied accordingly.
+Finally, the mesh is exported for use in finite element method (FEM) simulations.

-Various software tools and libraries provide functionalities to create high-quality meshes for accurate FEM simulations.
-The meshing process for FEM differs from that needed for CFD, although both require careful consideration of grid resolution to predict structural loads and aerodynamic behavior accurately.
+Various software tools and libraries provide functionality for creating high-quality meshes for accurate FEM simulations.
+The meshing process for FEM differs from that for CFD, although both require careful consideration of grid resolution to accurately predict structural response and aerodynamic behavior.

 Predictions from the FEM